CallumBeaney/program-ideas/README.md

   - Russian Peasant's algorithm ([DONE in C](https://github.com/CallumBeaney/Russian-Peasants-Algorithm))
   - Goldbach's Conjecture ([DONE in C](https://github.com/CallumBeaney/Goldbach-Checker))
 <br>

-- **age calculator** e.g. `howold 12/4/1974` -> outputs age because opening google and navigating to some BS calendar-form-input website with cookies message popping up each time is annoying af
+- **age calculator** CLI Tool e.g. `howold 12/4/1974` -> outputs age  --  because opening google and navigating to some BS calendar-form-input website with cookies message popping up each time is annoying af

-- **what's the weather like at {POSTCODE || CITY}?**  same reasons as above.
+- **what's the weather like at {POSTCODE || CITY}?**  -- same reasons as above.
+Might be nice project for people in an LDR with an LCD for a PICO with a battery and a wifi connection that shows both peoples' location info so they know what the climate's like where their partner is.
+Maybe make it easy for people to copy and build their own for their own portfolios so they can boost their chances.

 - [FUR BUILDER](https://callumbeaney.github.io/pages/singlesurface/singlesurface.html): generate a grid dynamically in a single page of [fur](http://kitagawakoji.com/fur.html).
 Use chess knight patterns.
 Pitch to Koji.
 <img src="https://callumbeaney.github.io/pages/singlesurface/img/5.jpg" alt="image" width="300">